 Some Signs of Your Loved One Abusing Drugs

-Many individuals have medication which has been prescribed by physicians for legitimate reasons such as pain control, attention deficit disorder, anxiety or panic attacks, just to name a few.
+Many individuals have prescription drugs, or medication which has been prescribed by physicians, for legitimate reasons such as pain control, attention deficit disorder, anxiety or panic attacks, just to name a few.
 When this happens, the patient may start relying on their medication too much and develop a tolerance to the drug.
 Many medications for pain, for instance, are opioids and are extremely addictive.
 By taking more of the medication than prescribed, an individual can quickly become dependent on the drug.
 If your loved one is taking drugs, legal or illegal, to fill a void in their life, they can very soon cross that line into drug abuse.